AlexBezuska/Tubeuler/README.md

 ## To run

+* Duplicate config.sample.json and name is `config.json`.
+* Be sure the `youtubeFolder` is set to where you want to download to (absolute path from the root of your system).
+* Duplicate `download-list.sample.json` and name it `download-list.json`.
-* Be sure to have at least one video, channel, or playlist in your download-list.json
+* Be sure to have at least one video, channel, channelID, or playlist in your `download-list.json` (see Settings in `download-list.json` readme section below)
 * From the root directory of this project run `npm start`

 ## Settings in `config.json`